What we know about the Trump rally gunman so far

 A spokesperson for the social media platform Discord said in a statement that it had identified an account that appears to be linked to Crooks.
 The account “was rarely utilized and we have found no evidence that it was used to plan this incident or discuss his political views,” the spokesperson wrote.

-Crooks worked at Bethel Park Skilled Nursing and Rehab, a nursing home less than a mile from his family’s home, according to a nurse at the facility, who asked not to be named and said she didn’t know him.
-Law enforcement had been searching the center on Sunday, she said.
+Crooks worked as a dietary aide at Bethel Park Skilled Nursing and Rehabilitation Center, a nursing home less than a mile from his family’s home, according to Marcie Grimm, the center’s administrator.

+“We are shocked and saddened to learn of his involvement as Thomas Matthew Crooks performed his job without concern and his background check was clean,” Grimm said in a statement.

+A colleague who worked with Crooks at the nursing home and who asked not to be named described him in an interview as “the sweetest guy.”
+Just this week, the colleague said, the two of them worked together to find an easier way for nursing home residents to open ranch dressing packets, an act the colleague said was indicative of how caring Crooks was.

 Bethel Park is a predominantly white suburb that is wealthier than the surrounding Pittsburgh metro area.
 Dan Grzybek, a county council representative whose district includes Bethel Park, described it as politically mixed — according to county election records, President Joe Biden won the precinct that includes the Crooks’ house with just 52% of the vote.